CTE Learning Path

 Start Here: CTE Education Guide

-This page organizes the full CTE education section into clear topic groups so families can start where they need to without getting lost in a long list of articles.
+This page organizes RNA's full CTE education library into clear topic groups so you can start where you actually need to, without sorting through a long list of articles alone.

-Important context: CTE cannot currently be definitively diagnosed during life.
+Important context: CTE cannot currently be definitively diagnosed during a person's lifetime.
 Many symptoms overlap with traumatic brain injury, PTSD, depression, sleep disorders, medication effects, and other neurological conditions.
-This education guide is designed to help families understand patterns and ask better questions, not self-diagnose.
+This education guide is designed to help families understand patterns and ask better questions.
+It is not a diagnostic tool and does not replace evaluation by a qualified medical professional.

 Understanding CTE

-Start here if you want to understand what CTE is, who may be at risk, how exposure is studied, and why so much public confusion exists around this condition.
+Start here if you want to understand what CTE is, who may be at risk, how exposure is studied, and why so much public confusion surrounds this condition.

-Populations studied in current research and exposure patterns linked to risk.
+Populations studied in current research and the exposure patterns researchers have linked to risk.

 Learn More